 Create a ledger of hours: This begins when you start to put a project idea in motion.
-Keep track of all your time and that of any volunteers, adults, scouts, or BSA adults that help you or whom you meet with in regards to the project.
+Keep track of all your time and that of any volunteers, adults, scouts or BSA adults that help you including those whom you meet with in regard to the project.
 We strongly suggest that you note your time as it happens.
 This will save you a lot of time at the end of the project.
 A spreadsheet template is available on the Troop Website.
 It captures the information the BSA Eagle Scout Service Project Workbook will require.

 Document your project from the start.
-This should also include photos before, during and after the project.
+This should include photos of before, during and after the project.
 This may also include maps and current aerial photos from the internet.

-The Scoutmaster should be kept informed as the project proceeds after the proposal is signed.
-The Scoutmaster should be invited to all work days.
-If the Scoutmaster cannot make it, the Scoutmaster will ask another adult to attend.
+The scoutmaster should be kept informed as the project proceeds after the proposal is signed.
+The Scoutmaster should be invited to all workdays.
+If the Scoutmaster cannot attend, he may ask another adult to go.
 The reason is that the Scoutmaster’s signature is required at the end of the project.
-In order for the Scoutmaster to be able to sign off on the project, he needs to have the knowledge that the scout demonstrated leadership and met the requirements of an Eagle Project.
+For the Scoutmaster to be able to sign off on the project they need to have the knowledge that the scout demonstrated leadership and has met the requirements of an Eagle project.

 Important to remember:

-When you have a discussion with the project beneficiary, if they hand you a complete idea, an idea for which they have put everything together for you, this shows no planning on your part and in its current condition your proposal cannot be approved.
+When you have a discussion with the project beneficiary, if they hand you a complete idea, an idea that they put everything together, this shows no planning on your behalf and in its current condition cannot be approved.
 What needs to take place is a discussion where you put your ideas into the planning, give your opinion and make it count.
-It can be as simple as: the type of stone used, the color of paint, the length of the trail, the design of the benches or tables, the type of flowers/bushes/trees, the quantity of items collected.
+It can be as simple as: the type of stone to be used, the color of paint, the length of the trail, the design of the benches or tables, the type of flowers/bushes/trees, the quantity of items collected.

-When in doubt remember to call your Scoutmaster, an adult leader in your troop, or the District Eagle Advancement Chair and discuss your idea.
+When in doubt remember to call your Scoutmaster, an adult leader in your troop or district Eagle advancement chair and discuss your idea.

-Scouts, communication is very important, and it begins with you.
-Give your Scoutmaster status reports as you progress through your project and before and after project phases.
+Scouts- remember that communication is very important, and it begins with you.
+Give your Scoutmaster updated reports as you progress through your project, this means the before, during and after project phases.

 Is the Project description and plan complete?

-Do I have signatures from the following people: benefiting organization, Unit Leader/Scoutmaster, troop committee member and District Eagle Advancement Chair?
+Do I have signatures from the following people: benefiting organization rep, Unit Leader/Scoutmaster, troop committee member/Committee Chair and District Eagle Advancement Chair?